Aevit/ObjectiveZipDemo/README.md

 ---
 ###License

-This code is distributed under the terms and conditions of the [MIT license](https://raw.githubusercontent.com/Aevit/ObjectiveZipDemo/master/LICENSE).
+Portions of ObjectiveZipDemo are licensed under the original minizip license.
+See the minizip headers for details.
+All other parts of this project are licensed under the MIT license, see LICENSE.